 How to make homemade avocado salad dressing from scratch?

 This simple and homemade avocado sauce requires a food processor (or a blender) and less than 10 minutes to creamy goodness.
 Simply:

 - Add avocados.
-Next, add the remaining ingredients – avocados, garlic, cilantro, salt, pepper and jalapeno (if using).
+Next, add the remaining ingredients – avocado flesh, fresh garlic, fresh cilantro, salt, pepper and jalapeno (if using).

 - Blend.
-Blend for 30 seconds and check the consistency.
-If you’d like the dressing thinner, add water or almond milk, 1 Tablespoon at a time until your desired consistency is reached.
+Blend for 30 seconds or until it has reached to your desired creamy texture.
+If you’d like the dressing to have a thinner consistency, add water or almond milk, 1 Tablespoon at a time stopping the machine and scraping the sides of the bowl a few times.
 Taste and adjust seasonings, if necessary.